majkel808/Engineering-Thesis-Automatic-gearbox-with-seamless-gear-shifting-mechanism-for-robotic-actuator/README.md

 ## Documentation

+The technical drawing required for manufacturing part has been made in Autodesk AutoCAD.
+Part would be manufactured via CNC machining, laser cutting and 3D printing.
+Whole documentation has been providedn in sub-folder of this repository.

 ## Future Work

+This project requires further optimization, particularly in correcting the epicycloidal gearing.
+Subsequently, further prototype testing would be required, which could be constructed in smaller parts using 3D printing to ensure greater structural rigidity.

 ## Bibliography
 [1]: A. Girard and H. Asada, A two-speed actuator for robotics with fast seamless gear shifting.
 2015,